[Rescued from my old blog.]

 (8 ) Some people put the Miquon pages into page protectors so their students can work them over and over with erasable markers or crayons.
 We haven’t done that, but I could see it being fun, especially with a younger child who might need to stretch the program over more years.
 There are some very challenging pages in the first two books that my dd could benefit from repeating, just so she could think the operations through again.You could also hand-copy or photocopy pages for use in your own homeschool, or make up new pages based on the ones your child has done.

 (9) If you want more ideas for teaching the Miquon way, read First Grade Diary, which will describe how Lore Rasmussen taught Miquon math with a variety of students in one first-grade classroom.
-This book sat on my wish list for years, but now that my youngest has grown past that age, I may never get it.
-There are far too many interesting books in the world, and too little time to read them.
+Fascinating book, even for people who don’t use the Miquon curriculum.

 You can also find ideas and help through the Miquon-Key email group.
 It has been rather slow lately, but there are useful tips in the Files section and plenty of interesting discussions in the archives.

 (10) Have fun!
-Learning math can be a great adventure.
+Learning math should be a great adventure.